- Welcome to the National Tree Seed Centre

 At this facility, we collect, process, test and store the seeds of Canadian tree and shrub species for conservation and research purposes.

-Currently, the Seed Centre has more than 13,000 seedlots.
-These contain seed from about 120 Canadian tree and shrub species and more than 45 non-native species.
+Currently, the Seed Centre has more than 14,000 seedlots.
+These contain seed from more than 110 Canadian tree and shrub species and 45 non-native species.
 The long-term goal is to store representative seed samples collected from throughout the natural ranges of all Canadian tree and shrub species—about 125 tree species and 100s of shrub species.

 Who uses the Centre’s seed?